telefonicaid/perseo-fe/documentation/plain_rules.md

 ## Location fields

-Fields with geolocation info with the formats recognized by NGSI v2, are parsed and generate two pairs of pseudo-attributes, the first pair is for the latitude and the longitude and the second pair is for the x and y UTMC coordinates for the point.
+Fields with geolocation info representing a point with the formats recognized by NGSI-v2, are parsed and generate two pairs of pseudo-attributes, the first pair is for the latitude and the longitude and the second pair is for the x and y UTMC coordinates for the point.
 These pseudo-attributes ease the use of the position in the EPL sentence of the rule.
 These derived attributes have the same name of the attribute with a suffix of `__lat` and `__lon` , and `__x` and `__y`